balderdashy/sails-docs/models.md

 ## Dynamic finders
 With Sails built in ORM, [Waterline](https://github.com/balderdashy/waterline), you can use a very helpful tool called dynamic finders.
-You can query your models with automatically genereated methods that depend on the attributes you define for the model.
+You can query your models with automatically generated methods that depend on the attributes you define for the model.
 For example, if you had a book model that looks like this.